Does Homeowners Insurance Cover Bed Bugs?

 Why Aren’t Bed Bugs Covered by Homeowners Insurance?

 Bed bugs are not covered under standard homeowners insurance policies because insurers classify bed bugs as a preventable hazard.
-Perils covered under a standard policy typically include accidents out of your control, such as natural disasters, pipes bursting and burglaries.
-Bed bugs, on the other hand, may be contained or prevented with proper maintenance.
-Insurers believe that regular cleaning and disinfecting can stop a bed bug infestation.
+Perils that are covered are usually those that are sudden and out of your control such as some natural disasters, pipes bursting and burglaries

 When Would Homeowners Insurance Cover an Infestation?

 A liability claim may be one of the few instances in which a homeowners insurance claim for bed bugs might be accepted.
 For example, say a guest stayed at your home and was bitten by bed bugs in your guest bedroom.
-If they sue you, then homeowners insurance may cover the legal expenses and your guest’s medical bills.
-However, this is a highly specific scenario.
+If they sue you, then homeowners insurance may cover the legal expenses and your guest’s medical bills.[1]
+However, this is a highly specific scenario that may not always be covered.

 What Causes Bed Bugs?